Use the 2017-2018 FAFSA for the following terms:

 Students may appeal their loss of BOG Fee Waiver eligibility for the following reasons:

 NOTE: Students who have completed more than 16 transferable units at SJCC are not required to complete the form.
 SJCC will electronically send the information to CSAC.
-Cal Grant recipients - click here for more information about your award.
+Cal Grant recipients - more information about your Cal Grant Award.

 Direct Loans are funds borrowed and must be repaid with interest.
 Funds will come from the U.S. Department of Education.
 Loans should be used as a last resort to meet educational expenses.
-Students who wish to borrow must:
+Students who wish to borrow, and have not borrowed as a SJCC student before:

 FEDERAL WORK STUDY